RaviTeja110820/aws/AWS Essentials.md

 # Message

 ***Amazon SQS*** is a message queuing service.
 Using Amazon SQS, you can send, store, and receive messages between software components at any volume size, without losing messages or requiring other services to be available.
 In Amazon SQS, an application sends messages into a queue.
 A user or service retrieves a message from the queue, processes it, and then deletes it from the queue.
 >Amazon Simple Queue Service (Amazon SQS) offers a reliable, highly-scalable hosted queue for storing messages as they travel between applications or microservices.
+It moves data between distributed application components and helps you decouple these components.

-It moves data between distributed application components and helps you decouple these components
+***AWS SQS*** implements messaging that is a typical integration pattern to decouple application components.
+AWS documentation mention it “Amazon SQS offers a reliable, highly-scalable hosted queue for storing messages as they travel between applications or microservices.
+It moves data between distributed application components and helps you decouple these components. “

 # Instance Types
 ***Amazon EC2 Savings Plans*** enable you to reduce your compute costs by committing to a consistent amount of compute usage for a 1-year or 3-year term.
 This results in savings of up to 72% over On-Demand Instance costs.
 Any usage up to the commitment is charged at the discounted Savings Plan rate (for example, $10 an hour).
 Any usage beyond the commitment is charged at regular On-Demand Instance rates.